Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Discussion

 The present study has some limitations.
-Formal proof of the regularity conditions and rates of convergence needed to obtain uniformly valid inferences when using data-adaptive techniques for the IV g-estimator presented here are still lacking, and should be the subject of further study.
-Similarly, the required convergence conditions for the IV-TMLE estimator have not been formally reported.
-Another limitation is that we did not seek to quantify the rates of convergence attained by algorithms included in the SL library.
+Firstly, we did not use sample-splitting in our estimators.
+Evaluating the effect of doing so in point estimation and variance estimation is a promising extension.
+In addition, we did not seek to quantify the rates of convergence attained by algorithms included in the SL library.
 This is because in general the rates of convergence of the individual machine learning algorithms depend on the number of included variables, and other tuning parameters, making the assessment of rates of convergence complex.
 A potential promising solution for this could be to include the highly adaptive lasso (HAL) \citep{Benkeser2016} in the SL library, as this has been proven under sufficient regularity conditions to converge at rates faster than $n^{-\frac{1}{4}}$.

 A number of extensions to the work presented here are of interest.
-The IV-g method implemented here jointly estimates $m_0(W)$ and $m_y(W)$, and thus used parametric models for both.
-This is not necessary, and an alternative strategy where $m_y(W)$ is estimated beforehand and the fitted values plugged in into the estimating equation \eqref{IV-geq} is possible, thus allowing the use of data-adaptive fits for the model $\mA_y$.
+The IV-g method implemented here jointly estimates $\omega(W)$ and $m(W)$, and thus used parametric models for both.
+This is not necessary, and an alternative strategy where $\omega(W)$ is estimated beforehand and the fitted values are plugged into the estimating equation \eqref{IV-geq} is possible, thus allowing the use of data-adaptive fits for the model $\omega(W)$.
 Future work could extend the bias-reduced DR estimator to the linear IV model with effect modification, and compare this with IV-TMLE and a fully data-adaptive version of the IV-g estimator.